DataFEWSion Graduate Traineeship Handbook

 Symposium

 The DataFEWSion Graduate Traineeship Program will set aside a portion of the NSF NRT award for trainee and alumni travel and/or publication assistance each year.
-This grant aims to increase trainees’ networking opportunities and build their resumes through name recognition on citations and presentations skills at professional conferences.
+This grant aims to increase trainees’ networking opportunities and build their resumes through name recognition on citations and presentations at professional conferences.

 Details

 - Travel grants are available on a competitive basis.
-Please apply as soon as possible because of limited funds.

-- A “research and travel grant review committee,” made up of at least one member of the leadership team and two students, will review the applications.
-Student representatives will serve one academic year and provide periodic reports to their peers.
+- A “research and professional development grant review committee,” composed of one leadership team member and two students, will review the applications and make a determination.
 If there is not a consensus online, they will meet in person.

 Preference will be given to applicants: